- Another controversy.

 The eternal truth is that all people no matter what their gender, colour, ethnicity, sexual orientation or gender identity, all are created equal in the sight of God and treating others as lesser was never a part of the Divine Plan.
 The foundations of the Divine plan are unconditional love and grace.

 PS…….and if you are LGBT and attended Hillsong since 2012 …..and if someone, in either paid or volunteer leadership, referred you to an ‘ex-gay’ organisation, program or therapy, you can contact that church and report the person who did that.
-They not only have gone against the lead Pastor’s direction and church policy, but they also placed your life and mental health at risk.
+They not only have gone against the lead Pastor’s direction and church policy, but they also placed your mental health and your life at risk.

 Some of the above will be in my next book THE QUEST TO CURE QUEERS